rsvp/chess/README.md

 * During a game a player lives on his nerves, and at the same time he must be perfectly composed.
 * During unforced good time, anticipate how events will develop, and take the necessary measures.
 * Early queen moves are disastrous because she is susceptible to panic attacks.
+* Endgames should be studied and mastered unto themselves.
 * Epic games are valuable, not for their moves, but for their manner of thinking.
 * Errors are caused by time pressure, discomfort, tension, distractions, and excessive caution.
 * Even a poor plan is better than no plan at all.